bbc/bigscreen-player/docs/tutorials/XX-mocking.md

 ### `setWindowType(type)`

 Sets the [WindowType](/models/windowtypes.js).
-Mock Bigsceen Player will behave differently for VOD, WEBCAST, and SIMULCAST as in production.
+Mock bigscreen Player will behave differently for VOD, WEBCAST, and SIMULCAST as in production.

 ### `setSubtitlesAvailable(value)`